 4. Who gets the home if you break up?

 Unmarried couples buying a house certainly plan to stay together, but plans often change.
 While a breakup is hard enough, owning a home together will complicate the situation.
 After all, you can’t split a house in half.

-Any party can force the sale of the home at any time.
-If you have a property agreement and own 85 percent, for example, and want to stay in the home and your partner wants to sell, then you would only need to buy out their 15 percent ownership.
+A property agreement can make things easier to work through.
+If you own 85 percent, for example, and want to stay in the home and your partner wants to sell, then you would only need to buy out their 15 percent ownership.
 However, if you’re both on the mortgage, then you would also have to refinance the mortgage in your name.

 “The only way you can take someone off the loan is if you refinance,” Kraft says.